 Below are excerpts from interviews The Cavalier Daily conducted with this year’s Student Council presidential candidates — third-year College student Ellie Brassachio and first-year Curry student Arabella Lee.
 The excerpts in this compilation have been edited for length and clarity.

-The Cavalier Daily held with the candidates Monday evening from 8 p.m. to 9 p.m. in Wilson Hall.
-Students were able to submit questions for the candidates during the debate, which was also live-streamed on The Cavalier Daily's
+The Cavalier Daily held a forum with the candidates Monday evening from 8 p.m. to 9 p.m. in Wilson Hall.
+Students were able to submit questions for the candidates during the debate, which was also live-streamed on The Cavalier Daily's Facebook page.

 1. Why do you want to be Student Council President?